vapidshamen/plastic-kenny/selfish-self-centredness.md

 #### 5. they believe that they're always right

-of course they do; we're the centre of everything in our universe, and so (in our perCeption) *all things are relative to me*. a relative person will see their relativity between theirself and someone else (as if both points are in motion), however a self-centred person will see theirself as absolute (staying as close to zero, and having as little m6vement as possible), so we see ourself as absolute and everything else as a derivative of our own perception of the same idea. this is actually the best form of perception. the self-centred perspective is actually possible for everyone to think this way. in fact, I believe it's our normal form of perception until we're taught by society and stuff to lose our self-centredness and instead satisfy others. living in relation to the other makes you a you; living in relation to only yourself and letting others be relative to that, makes me singular: I.
+of course they do; we're the centre of everything in our universe, and so (in our perCeption) *all things are relative to me*. a relative person will see their relativity between theirself and someone else (as if both points are in motion), however a self-centred person will see theirself as absolute (staying as close to zero, and having as little m6vement as possible), so we see ourself as absolute and everything else as a derivative of our own perception of the same idea. self-centredness is actually the best form of perception. the self-centred perspective is actually possible for everyone to experience simultaneously. in fact, I believe it's our normal form of perception until we're taught by society and stuff to lose our self-centredness and instead satisfy others. living in relation to the other makes you a you; living in relation to only yourself and letting others be relative to that, makes me singular: I.

 #### 6. they struggle to celebrate others